Expand All | Collapse All

 He was chair of SHM's Hospital Quality and Patient Safety Committee from 2012-2014 and continues to serve as a member on the committee.
 He is also a member of the American Board of Internal Medicine Hospital Medicine Self-Assessment Committee.
 Additionally, Dr. Messler has served on the American College of Physicians annual meeting planning committee in 2014 and 2016.
 He has given national talks on teamwork, physician engagement in quality and mentoring quality improvement.

 Dr. Messler graduated with a biology degree from Duke University and his medical degree from the University of South Florida.
 He completed his internal medicine training in the primary care track at Emory University.
 He is board certified in Internal Medicine.

 As of April 2019, Dr. Messler reported the following external relationships:

 Dr. Messler serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

 - Society of Hospital Medicine, Mentor for Quality Improvement for Hospital Glycemic Management, receiving reimbursement for travel expenses and consulting fees.

-Dr. Wooldridge is a member of the American Board of Internal Medicine Hospital Medicine Self-Assessment Committee.
-He is a fellow in the American College of Physicians (ACP) and a member of the Governing Council of the Missouri chapter of the ACP.
+Dr. Williams is a member of the American Board of Internal Medicine Hospital Medicine Self-Assessment Committee.

-As of January 2017, Dr. Wooldridge reported the following external relationships:
+As of April 2019, Dr. Williams reported no ongoing external relationships: